-If you want to go ahead and register a domain name this week, I'd suggest doing so with Namecheap.
+If you want to go ahead and register a domain name before moving onto the next module, I'd suggest doing so with Namecheap.
 Here's how:

-Tip: Even if you want to wait until you set up hosting next week to register your "proper" domain, you might choose to set up a cheap test domain this week just to see how the process works.
-You can buy an .xyz or .website domain cheaply.
+Tip: Even if you want to wait until you set up hosting (in the next module) to register your "proper" domain, you might choose to set up a cheap test domain now just to see how the process works.
+You can often buy an .xyz, .website, .group, or .club domain cheaply.